katunopolis/vibe-faveo/project-structure.md

 - The start command is set to `/usr/local/bin/bootstrap.sh` to ensure proper initialization
 - The bootstrap script automatically configures Apache to use the correct port
 - After deployment, follow these steps:
+  1. Visit `/public/diagnose-facade.php` to check the application status
+  2. If Laravel classes are missing, visit `/public/install-dependencies.php` to install dependencies
-  1. Visit `/public/run-migrations.php` to set up the database
+  3. Visit `/public/run-migrations.php` to set up the database
-  2. Visit `/public/repair-database.php` to verify and fix database structure
+  4. Visit `/public/repair-database.php` to verify and fix database structure
-  3. Visit `/public/create-admin.php` to create an admin user
+  5. Visit `/public/create-admin.php` to create an admin user
-  4. Visit `/public/fix-permissions.php` to fix any permission issues
+  6. Visit `/public/fix-permissions.php` to fix any permission issues
-  5. Access Faveo at `/public` and log in with your admin credentials
+  7. Access Faveo at `/public` and log in with your admin credentials
 - If you encounter permission issues during setup, use the memory-only alternatives:
   1. Visit `/public/memory-only-fix.php` to configure the database in memory
   2. Visit `/public/run-migrations-memory.php` to run migrations without file access